In the Integrated Workshop (IW), students…

 - meet others in the PEB community

-New modules are constantly being developed.
-Below, we give a brief description of modules that have been offered in the past.
+In the past, the IW consisted of laboratory modules.
+Below, we give a brief description of modules that had been offered in that format.

 Regulated SNARE Zippering Revealed by Single-Molecule Force Spectroscopy (Y. Zhang lab)